With solar now cheaper than oil, what future holds for nano photovoltaic cells?

 Also, it has been observed that many new companies, with completely different core competencies, are active in the Nano PV cell.

-In the last five years, if you look at the patent filing data, a large part of total filing is done by companies like Mitsubishi Group, Fujifilm Corporation, Sunpower Corporation, Dow Global Technologies, IBM and 3M Innovative Properties.
-IBM, for example, has developed a method for electricity-less water disinfection using photovoltaic cell.
+In the last five years, a large part of the total filing is done by companies like Mitsubishi Group, Fujifilm Corporation, Sunpower Corporation, Dow Global Technologies, IBM and 3M Innovative Properties.
+IBM, for example, has developed a method for electricity-less water disinfection using photovoltaic cells.

 The patent filing data indicates the US as the top market but the market analysis narrates a different story of China, as the largest producer of solar electricity.

 This is interesting as in Germany, comparatively less research has been conducted on nano-solar cells but it’s still the top solar electricity producing country.
 This could be taken as another metric to build IP in this country.

 Japan, as per the patent filing data, is the second most lucrative market.
 Japanese researchers recently came up with a breakthrough to produce high-quality mono-silicon at extremely low costs.
 The new single-seed cast method can grow a single crystal from a small seed crystal making the whole system cheaper than ever.
 Japan is followed by Europe and China at third and fourth spot respectively.